zdharma-continuum/zinit/README.md

 autoload -Uz compinit
 compinit

 zinit cdreplay -q   # -q is for quiet; actually run all the `compdef's saved before
                     #`compinit` call (`compinit' declares the `compdef' function, so
-                    # it cannot be used until `compinit` is ran; Zinit solves this
+                    # it cannot be used until `compinit' is ran; Zinit solves this
                     # via intercepting the `compdef'-calls and storing them for later
                     # use with `zinit cdreplay')
 ```